soumyasanyal/mt-cgcnn/README.md

 MT-CGCNN is released under the MIT License.

 ## Citation
-Please cite our paper if you use this code in your work
+Please consider citing our paper if you use this code in your work
 ```
 @article{sanyal2018mt,
   title={MT-CGCNN: Integrating Crystal Graph Convolutional Neural Network with Multitask Learning for Material Property Prediction},